chaofan85/eQuery/README.md

   Selector: `$e`

-  This library allows user `$e` selector to select either a single HTMLElement or a string with a CSS selector and use other functions to manipulate these elements.
+  This library allows user to use `$e` selector to select either a single HTMLElement or a string with a CSS selector and use other functions to manipulate these elements.

   For example, to select a `div` which has a class name `date`, use `$e('div .date')` to select this element.